gatling/gatling/src/sphinx/http/recorder.rst

 If you check the option 'Fetch html resources?' option, the Recorder will fetch the embedded HTML resources as follow:

-* Add ``fetchHtmlResources`` with the proper white/black lists on the HTTP protocol definition.
+* Add ``inferHtmlResources`` with the proper white/black lists on the HTTP protocol definition.
 * Parse HTML response body to retrieve embedded HTML resources.
 * Filter requests corresponding to embedded HTML resources from resulting ``Scenario``.